19 Dec Can Dental Veneers Cause Gum Problems?

 Are You a Good Candidate for Veneers?

 Before you get this type of dental treatment, your dentist will first determine your suitability for this procedure.
-Generally, patients suffering from gum disease, tooth decay, or infections caused by root canal treatment are not advised to get veneers right away.
+Some patients suffer from gum disease, tooth decay, or infections caused by root canal treatment.
+They are not advised to get veneers right away.
 It is important to treat these conditions first to make sure there are no complications after a while.

 What Happens Next?

-If you have healthy gums and teeth, or past dental issues have been addressed, then it should be fine for you to undergo dental veneer placement.
+If your gums and teeth are healthy.
+Or if you have had previous dental problems dealt with, then it will be appropriate to have veneers fitted.
 The most important thing, however, is for you to stay committed to proper oral hygiene after the procedure.
 This includes regular dental visits and a healthy lifestyle to ensure the longevity and quality of your veneers.

 Dental veneers are sturdy and strong, and with good maintenance, these can last for 20 years.
 Thus, you need to follow your dentist’s advice when it comes to the right way of cleaning your veneers.
 Aside from scheduled visits to the dental clinic, you should perform routine brushing, gargling, and flossing after every meal.
 These all help prolong the integrity of your veneers while preventing gum issues.